gatewayd-io/docs/pages/03-using-plugins/01-plugins.md

 > **🚧 Work in Progress**
 >
-> There are plans to automate the [checksum verification process](https://github.com/gatewayd-io/gatewayd/issues/78), so that the checksum is [automatically fetched](https://github.com/gatewayd-io/gatewayd/issues/122) from the plugin's repository and verified before the plugin is loaded.
+> We have plans to automate the [checksum verification process](https://github.com/gatewayd-io/gatewayd/issues/78), so that the checksum is [automatically fetched](https://github.com/gatewayd-io/gatewayd/issues/122) from the plugin's repository and verified before the plugin is loaded.

 ## Plugin naming convention